Was Scrooge always hot? A Christmas Carol rereading

 “A frosty rime was on his head, and on his eyebrows, and his wiry chin.”

 Phwoar – what a silver fox.
-However in some way, this Roald-Dahl-in-The-Twits-esque nonsense about inside meanness transfiguring into outer ugliness doesn’t ring true for me any extra.
+However in some way, this Roald-Dahl-in-The-Twits-esque nonsense about interior meanness transfiguring into outer ugliness doesn’t ring true for me any extra.

-Simply give it some thought – what number of actually sizzling individuals have you ever met who’re whole d**ks?
-All handsome individuals are horrible, famously, as a result of they’re enjoying life on “Story Mode” with further power-ups and have it too simple.
-There are lots of of 1000’s, if not tens of millions of ravishing a***holes simply as grasping or self-centred as Scrooge – however they nonetheless handle to maintain their abs and their tans on level.
+Simply give it some thought – what number of actually sizzling folks have you ever met who’re whole d**ks?
+All handsome persons are horrible, famously, as a result of they’re taking part in life on “Story Mode” with further power-ups and have it too simple.
+There are lots of of 1000’s, if not hundreds of thousands of ravishing a***holes simply as grasping or self-centred as Scrooge – however they nonetheless handle to maintain their abs and their tans on level.

 Or, as Steven Knight put it: “I didn’t want Scrooge to look like Scrooge, because people don’t necessarily look like their souls.”

-And perhaps, simply perhaps, this canonically attractive new Scrooge is a more true illustration of the character that Dickens created.
-As a result of when you learn Scrooge as sizzling all through a Christmas Carol, there are such a lot of extra ranges to the textual content.
+And possibly, simply possibly, this canonically horny new Scrooge is a more true illustration of the character that Dickens created.
+As a result of in the event you learn Scrooge as sizzling all through a Christmas Carol, there are such a lot of extra ranges to the textual content.

-Sure, individuals hate Scrooge due to his miserliness – however perhaps in addition they resent his toned physique and lovely eyes.
+Sure, folks hate Scrooge due to his miserliness – however possibly in addition they resent his toned physique and lovely eyes.
 That first job at Fezziwig’s?
-Landed quite a bit simpler when he turned as much as the interview wanting like a tall drink of water.
+Landed so much simpler when he turned as much as the interview trying like a tall drink of water.

-Positive, his relationship with Belle broke down due to his obsession with work – however who’s to say it wasn’t additionally as a result of he stored checking himself out within the mirror at inopportune moments, or spent too lengthy crushing it within the fitness center as an alternative of spending time along with her?
+Certain, his relationship with Belle broke down due to his obsession with work – however who’s to say it wasn’t additionally as a result of he saved checking himself out within the mirror at inopportune moments, or spent too lengthy crushing it within the gymnasium as an alternative of spending time together with her?
 Bench press us, each one!

 And when Scrooge lastly unleashes that pearly, million-dollar smile on the finish of the ebook, after the ghosts have inspired him to show over a brand new leaf?
-Nicely, it’s no marvel everybody’s comfortable to have him dropping off geese and alluring himself to Christmas dinner.
-Speak about The Ghost of Christmas but to YUM!
+Properly, it’s no surprise everybody’s blissful to have him dropping off geese and welcoming himself to Christmas dinner.
+Discuss The Ghost of Christmas but to YUM!

-Whereas this remoulding of an unattractive literary determine into some form of intercourse God may appear excessive, it has been accomplished earlier than.
-To return to Depend Dracula, in Stoker’s novel he was an absolute canine with a receding hairline and peculiar lips.
-As we speak, almost each onscreen Dracula is youthful and a complete heartthrob, and it will be unthinkable to try to forged a Dracula who really regarded like Stoker meant.
+Whereas this remoulding of an unattractive literary determine into some sort of intercourse God may appear excessive, it has been carried out earlier than.
+To return to Rely Dracula, in Stoker’s novel he was an absolute canine with a receding hairline and peculiar lips.
+Immediately, practically each onscreen Dracula is youthful and a complete heartthrob, and it will be unthinkable to try to solid a Dracula who truly seemed like Stoker meant.
 So why not enable Scrooge his personal glow-up?

-As we speak, because of Steven Knight and Man Pearce, the Overton window of Scrooge sexiness has been dramatically shifted, and all we have to do now could be keep away from any knee-jerk, aged Scrooge castings in future variations to maintain issues shifting in the proper path.
+Immediately, because of Steven Knight and Man Pearce, the Overton window of Scrooge sexiness has been dramatically shifted, and all we have to do now could be keep away from any knee-jerk, aged Scrooge castings in future variations to maintain issues shifting in the appropriate route.

 Simply to be clear, Scrooge is sizzling now – and that’s how he wants to remain.
 Phwoar humbug!